saltstack/salt-windows-msi/README.md

   - MinionConfigurationExtension/: A WiX Extension implementing custom actions for configuration manipulation.
   - MinionEXE/: (ORPHANED) This was the WiX bundle .exe project
 - wix.sln: Visual Studio solution file.
   - msbuild looks up the location of the wix.d directory, somehow using a GUID.
-Difficult to understand.
+  - ...Difficult to understand.